 Depression in women and treatment information is welcome news.
 This is because many women who suffer from depression along with PMS or PMDD find improvement through exercise or meditation.
 For individuals with severe symptoms, medicine, individual or group psychotherapy, or stress management may be helpful.

 Postpartum depression, or depression following childbirth, can be treated like other forms of depression.
-That means using medicines and/or psychotherapy.
-If a woman is breastfeeding, the decision to take an antidepressant must be made with her doctor after a discussion of risks and benefits.
+This means using medicines and/or psychotherapy.
+If a woman is breastfeeding, the decision to take an antidepressant must be made with her doctor after a discussion of the risks and benefits.

 Relief for Menopausal Symptoms